addap/master-thesis/documents/draft/main.md

 - As a motivation for the work: program verification, **safety** and why we care about it.
 - Iris is a new separation logic which allows proving safety for programs using mutable shared state.
 - Many programs nowadays user user-level concurrency to handle a big number of tasks.
 As an example for OCaml 5 there exists the Eio library which provides concurrency primitives using effect handlers.
-- Effect are a versatile concept which allow a modular treatment of effects, the implementation in form of a handler is separated from the code using the effect, and it's more lightweight than monads.
+- Effect handlers are a versatile concept which allow a modular treatment of effects, the implementation in form of a handler is separated from the code using the effect, and it's more lightweight than monads.
 Give a simple example of state.
   - The biggest upside is that they are more composable than monads which often require rewriting of parts of the program into monadic style
   - In theory effect can be tracked by the type system, although OCaml 5 does not do that yet.
   - Explain the concept of **effect safety** here.
+  - Mention that continuations can only be invoked once? (not really necessary info)
 - We want to verify some parts of the Eio library but the standard Heaplang language for Iris does not support effect handlers.
   - Hazel is an Iris language formalizing effect handlers using protocols.
   - Since OCaml 5 allows both effect handlers and mutable shared state we had to add a multi-threaded semantics to Hazel.